Wasay-A/Home-Food-Delivery-App/README.md

 File "Code" contains project demonstration slides, app report with extensive information including diagrams and tests, app summary, app scenario, and link to the code.

 The Home Food Delivery App is designed for home cooked food deliveries.
 The app has three main users: cook, customer, and driver.
-The cook can be any registered individual with the flexibility to create their own menu and sell their own food items.
-The customer can be any registered individual within proximity to order food items from the cook(s).
+The cook can be any registered individual with the flexibility to create their own menu and sell their own food items from the comfort of their own location.
+The customer can be any registered individual within proximity to order food items from available cook(s).
 The driver can be any registered individual within proximity to deliver food from the cook to the customer.

 <b>Technologies Used:</b>
 <br>- Android Studio with Java and XML to program the functionalities and design of the app